Cobb Salad

 5. Make-Ahead Instructions: The vinaigrette can be made 2 days ahead and refrigerated.

 6. Note: You can save yourself a step by purchasing packaged hard-boiled eggs at the grocery store (usually found near the fresh eggs).
-If you’d like to cook the eggs at home, use this proven method.
+If you’d like to cook the eggs at home, this is how I cook hard-boiled eggs.

 Pair with